 - The market for Product C is relatively limited.
 So the company is not interested in producing more than 40 units of this product per day.

 These four constraints make it a real problem and a bit more challenging.
-In fact, it’s a perfect problem for using Solver technique.
+In fact, it’s a perfect problem for using the Solver technique.

 The procedure of using Excel Solver

 - First of all, set up the worksheet with values and formulas.
-Make sure that you have formatted cells correctly; for example, maximum time you can’t produce partial units of your products, so format those cells to contain numbers with no decimal values.
+Make sure that you have formatted cells correctly; for example, the maximum time you can’t produce partial units of your products, so format those cells to contain numbers with no decimal values.

 - Choose Data ➪ Analysis ➪ Solver.
 The Solver Parameters dialog box will appear.